Our impact

 WCAG 2.1 (Web Content Accessibility Guidelines) is the international standard for making web content usable by people with disabilities.
 It covers screen reader compatibility, keyboard navigation, color contrast, text alternatives for images, predictable page structure, and more.

-Today, if a person with a visual impairment needs to report a broken crosswalk signal, check a meeting agenda, or submit an open records request, they encounter a different website for each agency – each with different layouts, different navigation, and different levels of accessibility compliance.
-Multiply that across 320,000+ government entities and the accessibility landscape is essentially random.
+Today, if a person with a visual impairment needs to report a broken crosswalk signal, check a meeting agenda, or submit an open records request, they encounter a different website for each agency, each with different layouts, different navigation, and different levels of accessibility compliance.
+Multiply that across 330,000+ government entities and the accessibility landscape is essentially random.
 Most government agencies will never independently achieve and maintain full WCAG compliance.

 UnGovr's approach is different.
-Instead of requiring hundreds of thousands of agencies to each build and maintain accessible interfaces, we provide a single, fully WCAG 2.1 compliant interface that works identically across every jurisdiction.
-File a service request in rural Texas or downtown Chicago – same interface, same accessibility, same screen reader experience.
+Instead of requiring hundreds of thousands of agencies to each build and maintain accessible interfaces, we provide a single interface, built and tested toward a consistent accessibility standard (our conformance target is WCAG 2.1 AA; see our accessibility statement), that works identically across every jurisdiction.
+File a service request in rural Texas or downtown Chicago: same interface, same accessibility, same screen reader experience.
 One interface to build, one to audit, one to get right.

 The same principle applies to multilingual access.
 Rather than waiting for each agency to translate their site into Spanish, Vietnamese, Tagalog, or any of dozens of other languages, UnGovr proxies the interaction in the user's language regardless of which agency they're engaging with.

 And it applies to privacy.
-UnGovr can submit a service request on behalf of a user – reporting that broken streetlight, requesting that public record – without requiring the user to create an account on the government's system or share identifying information beyond what the task requires.
+UnGovr can submit a service request on behalf of a user, reporting that broken streetlight or requesting that public record, without requiring the user to create an account on the government's system or share identifying information beyond what the task requires.

 This is the barrier that no individual agency can solve alone: consistency across jurisdictions.